 Amazon, for instance, uses the power of big data to analyze your purchasing history with other customers to predict a list of products you may be interested in buying.
 For instance, if you are an avid reader, Amazon may process the genres and authors you read to recommend a list of books you may be interested in.

 Purchasing a book may not always indicate interest in a genre or author.
-In order to further improve their marketing automation algorithm, Amazon nudges its customers to rate and review the products they purchase.
+In order to further improve its marketing automation algorithm, Amazon nudges its customers to rate and review the products they purchase.
 This is used to improve the recommendation engine for future campaigns.

 These automation strategies may not work if the visitor is new to your site or is not logged in.
 In such cases, eCommerce sites may make use of remarketing tools to reach out to your visitor with revised offers or recommendations.